laolujr/Cloud-Projects-/README.md

 I pointed `Dev-RDS-DB` to the custom `VPC` for this project `Dev VPC`

 I selected the `Database Subnet` I then selected the `Database-SG` for my firewall settings I then selected the `us-east-1b` Availability zone to host my Master `Database`
+I then created an intial `Database`  name called `Application DB` I then created the `Database`  after all the needful configurations.
+I saved the configuration `Database endpoint` for my `Database`

+## Create EFS and Mount targets in Database Tier